grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 involves:

-- Initiating the graceful shutdown process by calling "Graceful shutdown Function" on your gRPC server object.
+- Initiating the graceful shutdown process by calling "Graceful shutdown function" on your gRPC server object.
 This function blocks until all currently running RPCs complete.
 This ensures that in-flight requests are allowed to finish processing.
 - Specify a timeout period to limit the time allowed for in-progress RPCs to